youyanggu/yyg-seir-simulator/README.md

 We present the underlying SEIR model simulator behind the YYG / [covid19-projections.com](https://covid19-projections.com) model, as well a summarized set of parameters that helped generate the projections.

 If your system supports Python, you can generate your own simulations in under 5 minutes.
+No prior Python experience is needed to run this tool.
 [Get started here](#setup).

 ![SEIR Model Diagram](https://upload.wikimedia.org/wikipedia/commons/3/3d/SEIR.PNG)